Kleissl/HollowRC/README.md

 # HollowRC
-A Python executable for general design of hollow reinforced concrete sections under combined actions
+A Python libary for general design of hollow reinforced concrete sections under combined actions packed into an easy to use executable.

 ## Getting Started - Installation
 1. Download the latest release from https://github.com/Kleissl/HollowRC/releases/latest